Pukka's Social Responsibility Policy

 Basic workers' rights and conditions of employment

 We go far beyond basic rights and conditions of employment for our workers, believing these are the foundation of a truly inspiring working environment and culture.
 The details of which are enshrined in our contracts of employment and People Policies.
-Everyone receives detailed terms before they join and are introduced to all our approaches through a comprehensive induction and onboarding program.
-And, our Wisdom Seeds enable us to hold each other to account daily – because of this we rarely call on more formal approaches such as disciplinary and grievance, although when needed concerns and difficulties are taken incredibly seriously.
+Everyone receives detailed terms before they join and are introduced to all our Wisdom Seeds and business essence during onboarding.
+We rarely call on formal approaches such as disciplinary and grievance, although when needed concerns and difficulties are taken incredibly seriously.

 We encourage everyone to understand their rights and responsibilities and expect we will use appropriate forums when things are worth celebrating or when things are unacceptable or could be enhanced.
-Our Wellbeing and Dignity at Work Policies detail how those mechanisms work and in what circumstances you might call on them and if in any doubt our leaders and People team are on hand to advise.
+Our Employee Health & Wellbeing Policy, Code of Business Principles, and Complaints Procedure detail how those mechanisms work and in what circumstances you might call on them and if in any doubt our leaders and People team are on hand to advise.

 Examples of how our practice goes far beyond statutory obligations include:

 We believe a genuinely flexible and inclusive approach to how we work will bring benefits to Pukka, to its people, to the environment and the wider community.
-True flexibility means we can continually evolve to meet the levels of pace and the demands of our growth, and there are numerous ways this is supported through our Flexible Engagement Policy.
-Through 2021 and 2022 we've evolved our approach and continue to trial Blended Working which celebrates the connection and collaboration of being together in the Herb House balanced with time spent working from home.
+True flexibility means we can continually evolve to meet the levels of pace and the demands of our growth, and there are numerous ways this is supported through a combination of our Homeworking, Hybrid Working & Flexible Working Request Policies.

 True inclusivity means we go further than meeting our demands and our Inclusion and Diversity Policy sets out our approach.

 We believe that inclusion is as much of a priority as diversity, and only when we have a truly inclusive culture at Pukka can our diversity be celebrated.
-Driven forward by our internal inclusion and diversity group Team Inclusion, which is a passionate team of Pukka employees sponsored by our CEO.
-We are always working hard to take positive steps towards a truly inclusive culture where everyone feels comfortable to bring their authentic selves to work and do this in several different ways.
+We have worked hard to take positive steps towards a truly inclusive culture where everyone feels comfortable to bring their authentic selves to work and do this in several different ways.

-We facilitate a voluntary annual diversity and inclusion survey to track our progress and identify areas for further improvement set against a 5 year plan.
+We facilitated a voluntary annual diversity and inclusion survey to track our progress and identify areas for further improvement

-We pledged to become an Anti-Racist organisation by challenging ourselves, our influence, and our voice.
+We refreshed our pledge to become an Anti-Racist organisation by challenging ourselves, our influence, and our voice

 Our people’s wellbeing is of fundamental importance, without wellness in all aspects of life we cannot expect full engagement, high performance or flexible, agile and creative ways of working.
 We go beyond provision of basic services and offer a flexible, wellbeing oriented culture which enables individuals to bring their authentic selves to work.
-Our Wellbeing and Flexible Engagement policies detail our broad approach and a few examples are listed below:
+2023 has been a year of significant change and our primary concern (beyond managing the business changes) has been our people’s wellbeing.
+As a result, focus has been on maintaining our embedded approach and bringing in appropriate restructuring support:

-Two-way communication tools to encourage questions, ideas sharing, etc., like The Vine, Pukka Pulse, Flash, our annual Life at Pukka surveys.
+Two-way communication tools to encourage questions, ideas sharing, etc., like The Vine (employee suggestion box), Pukka Pulse (employee forum), Flash, our annual employee engagement surveys

 Occupational health and safety (also see Health and Safety policy)